FPGA-Research-Manchester/XilinxTCL_utilities/01_CustomDRCs_CombinatorialLoopCheck/README.md

 - **Transparent Latches**
 - **Digital Signal Processing Blocks**

+By default, the maximum loops can be detected is 10000.
+To adjust that, change:`set ERR_LIMIT 10000` to anything you want.

 # Compatibility

 It's supposed to work with any Xilinx Vivado versions.
 (Tested on Vivado 2019.2 and 2020.1)